SimpliField/express-reaccess/README.md

   methods: reaccess.OPTIONS | reaccess.HEAD | reaccess.GET
 }]
 ```
 The best is to unit test your access rules.
+Note that the ^ and $ chars are
+ respectively added to the begin/end of the regular expression nefore executing
+ her.

 ## API